junxit/us-congress-bills-113/metadata.md

 - 2014-05-20 — Placed on the Union Calendar, Calendar No. 339.
 - 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-458.
 - 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-458.
+- 2014-06-24 — Considered under suspension of the rules. (consideration: CR H5695-5696)
+- 2014-06-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3548.
+- 2014-06-24 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
+- 2014-06-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5695)
+- 2014-06-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5695)